 Learn more about Community Support Worker training at Herzing

 Have questions about CSW training and careers?
-Herzing College Winnipeg offers an 11-month CSW diploma program, which is available on campus AND online.
+Herzing College Winnipeg offers an 12-month CSW diploma program, which is available in both online and hybrid formats.

 Click below to explore the Community Support Worker diploma in greater detail.